dchamp16/group-a-cs2450/README.md

 - Create a bridge to learning Assembly language
 - Be able to reinforce Programming basics
 - Visualize algorithms on a more robust level
-- Analyze low level executables
+- Analyze low level conditionals
 - Learn the basics of early computing
-- Recreation of classical programs
+- Be able to do basic arithmetic
 - Safe testing of machine language code
-- Introduce user to systems programming basics
+- Introduction to memory manipulations

 ## User Story: